-The division strives to maintain effective Schoolwide programs that ensure the most comprehensive integration with general division-wide instructional priorities and goals, as well as coordination with services and initiatives designed to serve populations with unique needs such as English learners, students with disabilities, and students experiencing homelessness.
-The ACPS strategic plan, ACPS 2020: Every Student Succeeds, puts forth aggressive goals that seek to ensure academic excellence for all students through the development of objectives that address challenges with achievement gaps, disproportionality, and educational equity.
-Beginning in the 2020-2021 school year, ACPS will implement a new strategic plan that seeks to expound and build upon these goals, with equity at the heart of all we do.
+The division strives to maintain effective Schoolwide programs that ensure the most comprehensive integration with general division-wide instructional priorities and goals and coordination with services and initiatives designed to serve populations with unique needs such as English learners, students with disabilities, and students experiencing homelessness.
+The new ACPS 2025 Strategic Plan: Equity for All centers on racial equity and puts forth aggressive goals to ensure academic excellence for all students by developing objectives that address challenges with achievement gaps, disproportionality, and educational equity.
 In school year 18-19, all ACPS schools adopted the new Virginia Continuous School Improvement Plan (VCSIP/SIP).
-Each school is responsible for disaggregating student achievement data and setting incremental achievement goals towards meeting or maintaining high standards for all students.
-Schools identify and serve students most at risk of academic failure via an ongoing process of data analysis, provision of supports and interventions, monitoring of these supports, and adjustment of provided services as needed.
-The Title I Office participates in this process for all Title I schools via the integration of Schoolwide plans with SIPs, and ongoing monitoring of student progress data.
-Reinforced support is provided to schools exhibiting the greatest need, particularly in closing achievement gaps, via a variety of means.
+Each school is responsible for disaggregating student achievement data, identifying gaps in student achievement, and setting incremental achievement goals towards meeting or maintaining high standards for all students.
+Schools identify and serve students who are not yet meeting the high expectations set for them via an ongoing cycle of data analysis, provision of supports and interventions, monitoring of these supports, and adjustment of provided services as needed.
+The Title I Office participates in this process for all Title I schools via integrating Schoolwide plans with SIPs, and ongoing monitoring of student progress data.
+Reinforced support is provided to schools exhibiting the greatest need, particularly in closing achievement gaps via various means.
 All schools participate in a quarterly meeting with senior division staff, including the Superintendent, where student progress, professional learning, interventions, and any needed supports are discussed.

-To support attainment of these aggressive goals, the Department of Curriculum and Instruction (C&I) has recently undergone a reorganization with major focus on the integration of services, particularly as they relate to supports provided to schools.
-The department, newly re-branded as the Department of Teaching, Learning, and Leadership will support current instructional imperatives including: support for curriculum implementation fidelity; ongoing support and development of PLC structures in all schools; ongoing, integrated monitoring of student performance data; continuous improvement for all schools, and alignment with the Multi-Tiered System of Support (MTSS - a three-tiered approach to providing appropriate student progress monitoring and related tiered interventions).
+To support attaining these aggressive goals, the Department of Teaching, Learning, and Leadership (TLL) has recently undergone a reorganization with a major focus on integrating services, particularly as they relate to supports provided to schools.
+The department will support current instructional imperatives including student growth and proficiency in math and reading, addressing disproportionality, full implementation of the ACPS instructional framework and high-impact instructional strategies, ongoing support and development of PLC structures in all schools, ongoing, integrated monitoring of student performance data, continuous improvement for all schools, and alignment with the Multi-Tiered System of Support (MTSS - a three-tiered approach to providing appropriate student progress monitoring and related tiered interventions).

-Each activity carried out with Title I funds is designed to complement these vigorous division-led instructional initiatives and services via the provision of integrated supports and supplemental resources for the academic achievement and supporting the socioemotional needs of our most academically at-risk children and under-performing schools.
-Title I-funded teachers, interventionists, tutors, coordinators, coaches, and counselors support the implementation of the curriculum and attendant supports side by side and fully integrated with locally funded educators.
-Title I-funded services and materials supplement services already in place via operating and other funds, and target students identified as being in most need of intensive, additional intervention and supports.
+Each activity carried out with Title I funds is designed to complement these vigorous division-led instructional initiatives and services via the provision of integrated supports and supplemental resources for the academic achievement and supporting socio-emotional needs of our most academically at-risk student groups and schools.
+Title I-funded teachers, interventionists, tutors, coordinators, coaches, and counselors support implementing the curriculum and attendant supports side by side, and fully integrated with locally funded educators.
+Title I-funded services, and materials supplement services already in place via operating and other funds, and target students identified as being in most need of intensive, additional intervention and supports.